unmtransinfo/CFChemApps/README.md

 After the EC2 is created, connect using the SSH client option in the AWS console On successful connection, install docker, docker-compose and git on the instance using the following commands

+> Note: If you want to allow traffic over HTTP and HTTPS, make sure to check the options under **Network Settings** while creating EC2 instance.

 ### Installing Docker

     sudo yum install docker